tokend/developer-edition/README.md

 # TokenD Developer Edition

-Quick way for running [TokenD](https://tokend.io) development environment with [Docker](https://www.docker.com).
+Quick way for running [TokenD](https://tokend.io) local development environment with [Docker](https://www.docker.com).
 There are known issues and it's not intended for any kind of production use.
 If you are interested in running TokenD please reach us at `dev@distributedlab.com`.

 ## Requirements